usaid-cs/yesterday-i-learned/random.md

 1. Typically, wealthier families produce the best looking offspring.
 This is most likely because the prettiest women are able to choose wealthy ([and](https://www.reddit.com/r/AskReddit/comments/2w124x/whats_the_least_politically_correct_fact_you_know/comp344), well, handsome, perhaps) husbands.
 Also, good nutrition and easy living let people's good-lookingness come out.
 1. [Swordfish can be huge](http://cdni.wired.co.uk/620x620/s_v/Swordfish.jpg), but that is not a swordfish.
 That's a [marlin](http://en.wikipedia.org/wiki/Marlin).
 1. Uncontrolled civilisation goes through [four repeating generations of viewmodels](http://www.generationmodel.eu/gentypmod): idealist (expansive growth) -> reactive (when idealists suddenly gain individuality) -> civic (when individuals split up and enjoy) -> adaptive (during a crisis of some sort)
-1. Both ["bury the lead"](http://en.wiktionary.org/wiki/bury_the_lead) and "bury the lede" are used.
-There is no clear answer.
 1. [AK-74](http://www.diffen.com/difference/AK-47_vs_AK-74) has better recoil handling, shoots farther, and has less spread.
 For no reason, then, should it be produced less frequently than the AK-47.
 1. On Walmart promoting bumping up the minimum wage: [Their "benevolence" allows them to lobby for higher minimum wages and push Mom-and-Pop retailers out of business without looking hypocritical.
 Longer-term the lack of competition helps their bottom-line.](https://www.reddit.com/r/business/comments/2wfpn6/walmart_gives_workers_a_raise_shares_drop/coqkovk/) - dt084
-1. When a person is near death, saliva accumulate near the throat, making noises known as the [death rattle](http://en.wikipedia.org/wiki/Death_rattle).
 1. In Jesus' times, "Everyone serves the good wine first, and when people have drunk freely, then the poor wine."
 The act of Jesus conjuring good wine when everyone is already drunk made him "the ultimate bro".
 (John 2:9-10) This was his *first* miracle.
 1. [Gun magazines can be helical](http://imgur.com/a/uFGzs)
 1. Firefox has a "zoom text only" option in View>Zoom.